This post may contain affiliate links. If you make a purchase through any of my links I may earn a commission. See my full disclosure here.

 Who can focus on studies when you’re wondering how you’re going to get your next meal or pay for the materials you need for class?

-This is why I created this article, in hopes that it will help you save money in college.
+This is why I created this article, in hopes that it will help you or your child save money in college.

 Here are six useful tips for students who are looking to save money while in college: